tunahan1256/Modular-Brain-And-Hoi-Analysis/README.md

-# From Cross-Modularity to High-Order Interactions: An Information-Theoretic Analysis of the Brain’s Modular Skeleton

-This project was built upon the guidance and article suggestions of Prof. Daniele Marinazzo and represents my own implementation and interpretation.
-It was undertaken out of a desire to understand how basic information-theoretic measures can be used to analyze brain connectivity.
-The project investigates the modular organization and high-order informational dependencies of the human brain using structural and functional connectivity data.

 ## 🧠 Project Overview

 The goal of this project is to reproduce and extend the findings of Diez et al. (2015) on modular brain organization and explore high-order interactions (HOIs) across brain modules using advanced information-theoretic measures.